 Caves with stalactites and stalagmites.
 I have always liked the way they make me feel.

-MARSHEAUX’s remix of ‘Medium Pleasure’ was the track most readers of The Electricity Club came to know your work.
+MARSHEAUX’s remix of ‘Medium Pleasure’ was the track that many came to know your work.
 How does it feel to have your work reinterpreted by others, especially when the resultant consensus sometimes judges the rework to be better?

 It’s very refreshing to have my stuff remixed by musicians whose taste I trust.
 MARSHEAUX are so talented and I might even agree that they made the song sound better than the original!